What are the best boots for Sim Racers?

 If appearances are important to you, you won’t be let down as these boots are spectacularly refined, with an elegant Asetek colour palate throughout that complements the choice of strong-yet-lightweight materials.

-Simpson High Top Racing Shoe
+Simpson Adrenaline Racing Shoe

-As a popular choice among drag racers, these timelessly-styled boots are kitted out with several real-world racing characteristics that translate very well for sim racers.
+As a popular choice among drag racers, these timelessly styled boots are kitted out with several real-world racing characteristics that translate very well for sim racers.
 The difference an authentic racing shoe can make becomes evident by the fact that you will forget you’re even wearing any.

 Simpson High Top Racing Boot